BuilderIO/builder/README.md

 <br />
 <img src="https://imgur.com/lHDo3Mq.gif" alt="Editor example" />

+## We're hiring!

+Want to work on the future of content creation?
+Shoot your info to steve@builder.io and let's talk

 ## How does it work?

 - Integrate the [Builder API or SDK](#supported-frameworks) to your site or app